NoPantsCarl/Palworld-Auto-Restart-Bat/README.md

 # Palworld-Restart-Bat

-A bat that will auto restart the server, do discord webhooks, save, and back up before restarting.
+A bat file designed to automatically restart the server, manage Discord webhooks, check for updates, broadcast warnings, save data, and create backups before restarting.

+## Description

+This bat file performs the following tasks:
+- Checks for updates.
+- Launches the server.
+- Sends a Discord webhook message indicating that the server is online after 2 minutes.
+- Initiates in-game broadcasts for a 5-minute warning and a 1-minute warning, as well as saving data, after 8 hours.
+- Performs backup of save files after shutting down the server, then loops back to checking for updates.

 ### Setting up Bat